automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Sinraptor.md

 # Sinraptor
-## Description: Despite its name, this allosaur wasn't any better or worse than other dinosaurs.
+## Despite its name, this allosaur wasn't any better or worse than other dinosaurs.